nburnham23/CS-3050-Final/README.md

 Authored by Noah Burnham, Matthew Clark, Liam Spence, and Even Stowell.

 ## Running the project
-To play a game of chess, run the `BoardGUI.py` file.
-Once you select your mode, the board will appear.
+To play a game of chess, run the `Game.py` file.
+You can select your mode (only the two-player and easy AI modes work at the moment).